 All Production routines will be combined for high point within each of the Single S, Double S and Triple S levels.

 • Choreography Award – Given to the best choreography for each award ceremony.

 • Title Award – Judges decide the title winner separately, based on their scores and overall impression of the routines.
-There must be 2 or more routines entered for there to be a title winner.
-If there are not 2 or more routines registered, any lone entries will receive a refund.
-Only Junior, Preteen, Teen and Senior Solos and Duet/Trios are eligible in our title competition.
+There must be 3 or more routines entered for there to be a title winner.
+The 3 or more entries in a category must be different dancers.
+If there are not 3 or more routines registered, any lone entries will receive a refund/credit.
+Only Junior, Preteen, Teen and Senior Solos and Duet/Trios from the Triple S (TS) level are eligible in our title competition.

 Triple S reserves the right to add additional competition days/times if deemed necessary.
 Entries will be accepted on first come, first served basis and will be limited depending on the time available of each competition location.
 Triple S also reserves the right to move the competition location, if it becomes necessary due to unforeseen circumstances.